How does an increase in costs affect the break-even point?

 Prepare for the Business Admin Knowledge Level 3 Test.
 Utilize multiple choice questions and helpful insights to strengthen your understanding of core business admin concepts.
 Excel in your examination!

-An increase in costs directly impacts the break-even point by raising the amount of revenue that a business needs to generate to cover its expenses.
-The break-even point is the level of sales at which total revenues equal total costs, meaning the business is neither making a profit nor incurring a loss.
+When analyzing how an increase in costs affects the break-even point, it is important to understand what the break-even point represents.
+The break-even point is the level of sales at which total revenues equal total costs, resulting in neither profit nor loss.

 Subscribe